Maanikya: Title

 Sudeepa profusely thanked veteran Dwarakish for suggesting the title Maanikya.

 Filming

 The filming of the film commenced from August 2013 at a Bangalore city college.
 Major portions of the film is shot at Bidar(a crown city of karnataka) and Hyderabad.
 The film unit also flew to Bangkok to film a song sequence and few action sequences.

 Soundtrack

-The soundtrack of the album was released on 29 March 2014.
+The soundtrack of the film was composed by Arjun Janya.
+The soundtrack was released by Anand Audio on 9 April 2014.